Ina, Kapatid, Anak (TV series): Plot

-In the rescue operation, policemen fired at Mio while Diego escaped, taking Celyn with him to an abandoned kitchen.
-Panicking, Diego randomly fired his gun, causing several LPG tanks to explode and burn the room.
-Margaux tried to save Celyn from the flames, but both were eventually rescued by Liam, while Mio was placed under hospital arrest.
-Lucas planned Mio's escape attempt because Diego had blackmailed him.
-After having a happy reunion, Liam proposed to Celyn, which she accepted.
-They all learned that Mio had escaped, and he visited Theresa again, stabbing Liam three times and before disappearing once more.
-Beatriz then planned to flee to Singapore for their safety, and she finally reconciled with Theresa one night, amidst hugs and tears.
-Margaux, Theresa, Celyn and Beatrice were then kidnapped by Mio and Diego.
-Lucas, who had gone to hiding with the two men after being exposed, saw Beatrice and he text Yolanda on their location.
-When police reinforcements came in, Mio ordered Diego to shoot his own mother, which he refused to do after a nervous breakdown.
-Angered, Mio tried to wrest the gun from Diego, and after a struggle pulled the trigger, shooting his son before a distraught Theresa.
-Diego asked her to forgive him and died, causing Mio to roil in emotional agony for killing his own son.
-Theresa managed to flee with the others, but Mio cornered them.
-He was about to shoot Theresa when Julio arrived and shot Mio.
-They all hugged each other while Ethan and Liam ran to meet them, but Mio stirred and shot Theresa in the back before being killed by the police.
+During the rescue operation policemen shoot Mio, while Diego escapes, taking Celyn with him to an abandoned kitchen.
+Panicking once cornered, Diego accidentally causes an explosion and fire.
+Margaux attempts to save Celyn from the flames, but both are eventually rescued by Liam.
+After Mio is captured, he is placed under hospital arrest.
+Lucas arranges for Mio's escape attempt when Diego blackmails him.
+After having a happy reunion, Liam proposes to Celyn, which she accepts.
+They all then learn that Mio has escaped, and he targets Theresa again, stabbing Liam three times, before disappearing once more.
+A panicked Beatrice then plans to flee to Singapore for her family's safety.
+She and Theresa finally reconcile with one another, amidst hugs and tears.

+Margaux, Theresa, Celyn and Beatrice are then kidnapped by Mio and Diego.
+Lucas, who has gone into hiding with the two men after being exposed, sees Beatrice and remorsefully texts Yolanda their daughter's location.
+When police arrive, Mio orders Diego to shoot his own mother, but racked by his conscience he refuses.
+Angered, Mio tries to wrest the gun from Diego, and after a struggle pulls the trigger, shooting his son before a distraught Theresa.
+Diego asks his mother to forgive him and dies, plunging Mio into grief for killing his own son.
+Theresa manages to flee with the others, but Mio corners them.
+In a final confrontation, Mio is about to shoot Theresa when Julio arrives and shoots him instead.
+They all embrace while Ethan and Liam run to meet them, but Mio stirs one last time and seriously wounds Theresa before being killed by police.

-In the hospital, Theresa came close to death, but survived the gunshot wound.
-The last scenes showed Celyn and Margaux over Joshua's grave, saying they forgive him, and pictures of Margaux & Ethan and Celyn & Liam, married to each other.
-Lucas (Eddie Gutierrez) was in prison being visited by Yolanda (Pilar Pilapil), who forgave him for what he did.
-Celyn and Margaux eventually became pregnant, with Liam and Ethan by their sides, and Celyn gave birth, followed by Margaux.
-The series ends with scenes of the entire extended family in church for the baptism of the babies, with Celyn and Margaux's babies holding hands while in their mothers' arms.
+Theresa survives, and the family finally finds peace.
+Celyn and Margaux forgive their estranged cousin Diego/Joshua at his grave.
+Both women marry— Celyn with Liam, Margaux with Ethan.
+Lucas is shown in prison being visited by Yolanda, who forgives him for what he did.
+Celyn and Margaux eventually become pregnant, with Liam and Ethan by their sides.
+Celyn goes into labor, and is take to hospital by Liam, accompanied by Ethan and Margaux, who also goes into labor the same day.
+In the final scenes, the entire extended family are in church for the baptism of Celyn and Margaux's babies, who hold hands whilst held in their mothers' arms.